bshastry/vagrant-pallang/README.md

-#### Introduction
+### Introduction

-This is a vagrant box that demos *PALLang*---acronym for Program Analysis with LLVM and Clang---a heuristics based program analysis tool that eagerly flags uses of potentially undefined CXX fields in Chromium code.
-The original motivation was to complement MSan with an earlier stage static analysis.
+This is a vagrant box that demos *PALLang*---acronym for Program Analysis with LLVM and Clang---a heuristics based program analysis tool that eagerly flags uses of potentially undefined CXX class members in source code.
+It is vaguely like lint, very vaguely if you look into it closely.
+Try it!

-The hope is that developers tolerate many more false positives than MSan while getting analysis diagnostics at an earlier stage of development.
-Having said that, with this tool, a serious effort is made to bring down the number of false positives by supplementing Clang SA runs with an LLVM pass that has global outlook.
-The idea is to filter out bug reports that are or are likely false positives so developers look at bugs that merit attention.
-In the LLVM pass, filtering is done by simple taint analysis on the LLVM libraries where bugs manifest.
-The biggest LLVM library that analysis is done on is libpdf.a which is 328 MB in size.

-Since running Clang SA and/or LLVM pass on chromium code is expensive (read ~12 hours wall clock time for analyzing the pdf ninja project), Clang SA bug reports and results of LLVM pass against these reports have been preloaded in the box.
-You can use scan-view (available in the box) to look at Clang SA bug reports and a text editor to look at LLVM pass results.
-For Clang SA bug reports, on the scan view dashboard, the checker that is part of PALLang may be identified by the description `Undefined CXX object checker` under the `Logic Error` bug type.
-There are 159 bug reports flagged by the checker in the `pdf` ninja project i.e., while building libpdf.so in Chromium.

-If you have enough compute power on the host, you can even exercise the LLVM pass over preloaded Clang SA reports afresh.
-For this, the box contains a bash wrapper (`BSparserCaller.sh`) around a python script (`BSparser.py`) that exercises the LLVM pass part of PALLang against Clang SA bug reports of libpdf.

-Seeing preloaded bug reports is highly recommended as a good starting point.
-This gives you an impression of:

-1. False positives weeded out by LLVM analysis.
-2. More informative diagnostics on bugs that merit attention.

-As a teaser, in the specific instance of pdf (ninja project) analysis, of the 159 reports flagged by checker, LLVM pass classifies ~70 as false positives.
-Of the remaining, it provides extended diagnostics for ~40 bug reports.

-#### Demo: Provisioning and running
+### Demo: Provisioning and running

-**Pre-requisites**
+#### Pre-requisites

+On Host:

-- vagrant (Tested on v1.7.2)
+- [vagrant][1] (Tested with v1.7.2)
-- virtualbox (Tested on v4.3.14)
+- virtualbox (Tested with v4.3.14)
+- C++ codebase to analyze, preferably something you are familiar with

-For exercising LLVM pass in the box, you'll need
+For running stage 2 analysis in the box, you'll need

 - VT-x enabled on host
 - Sufficient RAM [4G RAM allocated to guest]